-Hichki box office collection day 3: Rani Mukerji film expected to earn Rs 15 crore by the weekend
+Hichki box office collection day 3: Rani Mukerji film earns Rs 15.35 cr on opening weekend

-Rani Mukerji’s latest offering Hichki is going strong at the box office.
-The Yash Raj Films productions hit the theatres on March 23 and opened to a mediocre Rs 3.30 crore at the box office.
-But in just a day’s time, the film’s collections have experienced a remarkable growth of more than 62%.
+Rani Mukerji starrer Hichki, produced by Yash Raj Films, has recorded an impressive first-weekend collection with Rs 15.35 crore at the box office.
+The film with an important social message had an outstanding buzz through the weekend.
+On Sunday, it recorded a business of Rs 6.70 crore.

-Despite Hichki receiving only decent reviews from critics, looks like a good word of mouth promotion has worked in favour of the film.
-Film and trade analyst Girish Johar predicts that the weekend collection could land up somewhere around Rs 14-15 crore.
-Taking into consideration the current trend, the possibility of Hichki earning a collection of more than Rs 6.5 crore on Sunday looks high.
+Despite the film receiving only decent reviews from critics, looks like a good word of mouth promotion has worked in favour of the film.
+Earlier, film and trade analyst Girish Johar predicted that the weekend collection could land up somewhere around Rs 14-15 crore.

+In Hichki, Rani plays the character of Naina Mathur who has a nervous system disorder, Tourette Syndrome that forces an individual to make involuntary repetitive movements or sounds.
+Yash Raj Films’ Hichki focuses on turning disadvantages into opportunities and staring down at challenges that life throws at one and ultimately winning over them.

 What makes #Hichki an OUTRIGHT WINNER is the perfect blend of super content + right economics… While the theatrical biz is going strong, Yash Raj has already recovered *entire* investment [₹ 20 cr] from non-theatrical platforms [Digital, Satellite, Music].